portsoc/hangman-in-branches/README.md

 Note that `drawHangman` is an external function (in the new script: `canvas.js`) and is imported into `index.js`.
 To import this function, we need to change the `type` attribute of the `script` tag in `index.html` to `module`.

-Observe that `drawHangman` is the only function that is being exported in `canvas.js`.
+`drawHangman` is the only function that is being exported in `canvas.js`.
 The rest of the functions are private helper functions within this script.
-This script has a few good examples of modularisation, a topic which we will cover in the next branch.
+This script has a few good examples of modularisation, a topic that we will cover in the next branch.

 To see the new changes, head to [this compare page](https://github.com/portsoc/hangman-in-branches/compare/5...6?diff=split).